How to develop your athlete's flexibility

 Dynamic or Ballistic stretching

 Ballistic stretching involves some form of rapid movement into the required stretch position.
 Where the event requires a ballistic movement, then it is appropriate and perhaps necessary to conduct ballistic stretching exercises.
 Start with the action at half speed for a couple of repetitions and then gradually work up to full speed.

 Assisted stretching involves the assistance of a partner who must fully understand what their role is otherwise, the risk of injury is high.
 A partner can be employed to assist with Partner stretches and Proprioceptive Neuromuscular Facilitation (PNF) techniques.

-Your partner assists you to maintain the stretch position or help you ease into the stretch position as the sensation of stretch subsides.
+Your partner assists you to maintain the stretch position or helps you ease into the stretch position as the sensation of stretch subsides.
 It would help if you aimed to be fully relaxed and breathe easily throughout the exercise.
 Partner assisted stretches are best used as developmental exercises, with each stretch being held for thirty seconds.

 Which method is best?